bootlin/training-materials/slides/security-compliance/security-compliance.typ

 - There are a few implementation options:

-  - CycloneDX integrates VEX within the #emph[vulnerabilities] property
+  - CycloneDX integrates VEX within the _vulnerabilities_ property

   - The Common Security Advisory Framework (#link("https://www.csaf.io/")[CSAF]) defines a VEX profile